Skshamim02/Sk/README.md

 //sentiment analysis using lstm code you can download dataset from kaggle
+# To use libraries of keras tensorflow you have to import
 import numpy as np
 import pandas as pd
 import emoji